ElementsProject/lightning/doc/lightning-plugin.7.md

 optionally one or two parameters which describes the plugin on which the action has to be taken.

 The *start* command takes a path as the first parameter and will load the plugin available from this path.
+Any additional parameters are passed to the plugin.
 It will wait for the plugin to complete the handshake with `lightningd` for 20 seconds at the most.

 The *stop* command takes a plugin name as parameter.
 It will kill and unload the specified plugin.